-If you are a researcher in the field of static analysis, using Frama-C as a testbed for your ideas is a choice to consider.
+If you are a researcher in the field of program analysis, using $\mathsf{Frama-C}$ as a testbed for your ideas is a choice to consider.
 You may benefit from the ready-made parser for C programs with ACSL annotations.
 The results of existing analyses may simplify the problems that are orthogonal to those you want to consider (in particular, the Value Analysis provides sets of possible targets of every pointer in the analyzed C program).
-And lastly, being available as a Frama-C plug-in increases your work's visibility among existing industrial users of Frama-C. The development of new plug-ins is described in the Plug-in Development Guide [9].
+And lastly, being available as a Frama-C plug-in increases your work's visibility among existing industrial users of Frama-C. The development of new plug-ins is described in the Plug-in Development Guide [10].